erickonlive/Batch-table/README.md

-# Hello-world
+# In progress
-A sample repository
+A shitti batch project